SeanLausanne/shopify-challenge-2022/README.md

    ![16](./screenshots/16.png)

-   Camera has been removed from the deleted list
+   iphone has been removed from the deleted list

    Reviewers can also permanently delete the items in the deleted list by going to: